 While you don’t need to be an expert in design to hire a fantastic design pro, you should understand a few basics to make the right choice:

 - Be sure to create a thorough wish list before researching designers, including any problems you’d like to solve, pieces and color palettes you’d like to incorporate, any needed repairs, and so on.

 - Research design consultants according to the space you need (residential or commercial), and be aware of your budget.
 Your actual budget will depend on the designer and your project, but you may be able to find out how the designer bills from their website.

 - Carefully review the interior consultant’s portfolio to make sure that they will be able to match your desired style and outcome.

 - Get the most out of your design by having a thorough in-home consultation.
 This will allow the designer to get a feel for your space and more thoroughly show what you are looking for.

-- Carefully review your contract before signing, so you fully understand what will be included in your payment, when payment is due, how refunds or cancellations will be handled.
+- Review your contract before signing, so you fully understand what will be included in your payment, when payment is due, how refunds or cancellations will be handled.

 The timeline of your project, liability and insurance concerns, as well as the rights for photos of your home to be used in marketing or advertising.